stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/storage/capacity.md

 # Capacity

-From your <mark>Team homepage</mark> select <mark>Capacity</mark> in the menu <mark>Storage</mark>:
+From *Team homepage* go to **Capacity** in the panel <mark>Storage</mark>:
-For all the locations set as a box (or location containing boxes) you can see the capacity (spot available/total spots in the box) and a progress bar to get a quick look to the capacity of your boxes.
+For all the locations set as a box (or location containing boxes) you can see the capacity (spots available/total spots in the box) and a progress bar to get a quick look to the capacity of your boxes.
 ::: tip
-- Use the box at the top to type the name of your location.
+- Type the name of your location in the search bar on the top.
 - Click on the name of the box to access the [details](/laboratory-information-management-system/storage-overview.html#details-of-a-spot) of the records contained.
 :::